microsoft/bond/doc/src/bond_cpp.md

 Version 2 of Compact Binary adds length prefix for structs.
-This enables deserialization of [`bonded<T>`](#understanding-bondedt) and skipping of unknown struct fields in constant time.
+This enables deserialization of [`bonded<T>`](#understanding-bondedt) and skipping of unknown fields in constant time.
 The trade-off is double pass encoding, resulting in up to 30% slower serialization performance.

 See also [Compact Binary encoding reference][compact_binary_format_reference].